ErynManela/angular-iframe-sanitize-spike/README.md

 Running this depends on having some other web server running on port 4300, or edit

 Run `ng serve --port 4200` for a dev server.
-On any other angular project, run `ng server --port 4300` for the app which is wrapped inside

 Navigate to `http://localhost:4200/`.